jonathandean/magmaconf-2013-inter-app-api/README.md

 ## How did we start?

-Legacy applications suck, so we made some gems
+Legacy applications suck, so we made some gems.

+(Because who cares about Django, right?)

 ## Seriously, a lot of gems